 The state sales tax rate for most purchases of tangible personal property in North Dakota is 5%, but county and local governments can impose their own sales taxes as well.
 That means the effective rate across the state can vary substantially, with the combined state and local rate in some places reaching 8.5%.

 North Dakota also imposes sales tax at a rate of 7% on purchases of alcoholic beverages, whether intended to be consumed on-site or off the premises.
-Purchases and rentals of new farm machinery are taxed at a 3% rate by the state, and all of these may be subject to additional local taxes as well.
+Purchases and rentals of new farm machinery are taxed at a 3% rate.

 However, because local sales tax rates only apply in North Dakota if you have a nexus in that specific jurisdiction, shipping to another part of the state where you have no physical presence will only require the collection of sales tax at the 5% state rate.
 This is also the case if you ship from out-of-state and you have no local nexus at the final destination of the goods.

 Any retailer maintaining a place of business in North Dakota is considered to have a significant presence in the state, and so is obligated to register to collect and remit sales tax on all applicable purchases with the state.
 For the purposes of establishing sales tax nexus in North Dakota, the state interprets the phrase “retailer maintaining a place of business in the state” to include anyone engaged in the solicitation of sales of taxable goods on a regular or systemic basis through various means.
 These include but are not limited to radio or television media, catalogs, advertising flyers, telephone, and periodicals.

 Other conditions that can trigger a nexus on both a statewide and local level include:

 - Having service people installing, repairing, or constructing goods in the state